BroncoHacks-Website/BroncoHacks-Website/README.md

 # Bronco Hacks Website

+## This is the source code for the Bronco Hacks Website.
-## This project is currently in development.
-It will be used to in Fall 2024 to display info about an upcoming hackathon + info about previous hackathons.
+# The website is used to display info about the upcoming hackathons @ California State Polytechnic University, Pomona as well as some info about previous hackathons.

 ### Current Developers Working on the Project